iotoAnalytics/jupyterhub-notebooks/README.md

 # JupyterHub Notebooks
-JupyterHub allows us to run Jupyter Notebooks in the same environment (with the same packages installed for all users).
-This JupyterHub instance is hosted in a medium EC2 instance on IOTO's AWS account (Name: jupyter-hub-medium) with 4GB of memory.
+Hosted on an AWS medium EC2 instance (Name: jupyter-hub-medium) with 4GB of memory.

+## Why

+We can all use the same environment.
+When one user installs a package on JupyterHub, it's available to all of us.
+We can use this to share and run analysis jobs in JupyterHub notebooks with basically no overhead.

+## When you login:

+You should do a _git pull_ on this repository every time you login.

 ## Setup

-Steps to creating an account in our JupyterHub and cloning the notebooks in this repository to your JupyterHub account:
+Steps to creating a JupyterHub account and cloning the notebooks in this repository to your JupyterHub account:

 #### 0) Get login credentials

 Admin must create a new username first, here:<br/>
 http://ec2-52-12-213-59.us-west-2.compute.amazonaws.com/hub/admin

-#### 1) Log in
+#### 1) Login

-Login at:
+Login page:
 http://ec2-52-12-213-59.us-west-2.compute.amazonaws.com<br/>
-The first time you login, you will be setting your password.
+The first time you login, you're setting your password.

 #### 2) Clone this repository

 i) From the JupyterHub homepage, open up a new terminal by clicking: _New > Terminal_<br/>
-ii) Type the following into the new terminal window:<br/>
+ii) Git clone:<br/>
 _git clone https://github.com/iotoAnalytics/jupyterhub-notebooks_

 ## Using Git

-You can run git commands (and push changes to this repo) from a new terminal:
+You can run git commands (and push changes to this repo) from a terminal:

 1) From the JupyterHub homepage, click: _New > Terminal_
-2) Run git commands from the command line like usual.
+2) Run git commands from the command line

 ## Installing Packages